Unit 5 solar project estimated to save $2M over 25 years

 Ernst said the damage should be localized in the event of a malfunction.

-"Our system comes with a rapid shutdown, which means that if it starts to overheat that it would shut itself down, which is a newer component that they've added to solar arrays," Ernst said.
+"Our system comes with a rapid shutdown, which means that if it starts to overheat, that it would shut itself down, which is a newer component that they've added to solar arrays," Ernst said.

+Should there be an unexpected emergency such as a lightning strike, Ernst said insurance would cover the damage.

-Because the presentation was informational only, the board did not vote to move forward with the project on Wednesday.
+Because the presentation was informational only, the board did not vote on whether to move forward with the project.

+If approved, Farnsworth Group would perform any engineering related to the project.
+Clean Energy Design Group would purchase the arrays for the district and offer energy credits at a discounted rate.

 Other business